Chalk home page

 Scalar has-one

-You can also require features joined to a Feature Set through has-one relationships.
+You can also require features joined to a feature class through has-one relationships.
 For example, if users in your system have bank accounts, and you wanted to compare the name on the user’s bank account to the user’s name, you could require the user’s name and the account’s title through the user:

 @online